Manoj-M-V/Gym-Website/README.md

 # Gym-Website
 This is a basic website made by using HTML and CSS.
-This webisite does not support any devices other than a PC.
+This webisite is not resposive to any devices other than a PC.
 So please open it in PC.
 And here is the link
 https://manoj-m-v.github.io/Gym-Website/